open-vela/external_protobuf/ruby/README.md

 To Build the JRuby extension, you will need:

 * Maven
-* The latest version of the protobuf java library (see ../java/README.md)
+* The latest version of the protobuf java library
 * Install JRuby via rbenv or RVM

 First switch to the desired platform with rbenv or RVM.